 Peanut Butter Oatmeal Chocolate Chip Cookies

-These peanut butter oatmeal chocolate chip cookies are thick, chewy, gluten free, and dairy free!
+These peanut butter oatmeal chocolate chip cookies are thick, chewy, gluten free, and dairy free.

 While these cookies are not the same texture as ‘regular’ cookies, they are delicious in their own way.
+If you are looking for an easy and healthy cookie recipe, give these a try!

 How to make flourless chocolate chip cookies